Meet Our Veteran Team

 Will I have to pay legal fees?

-The legal firms that we recommend operate on Conditional Fee Agreements, commonly known as no‐win, no‐fee.
-A policy of insurance is also taken out in your name to ensure that your case is protected by insurance.
+All claims are covered under a no-win-no-fee agreement, covered by ATE insurance.
 In the event of an unsuccessful outcome, the insurance policy will cover all fees.
-If your case is successful, the majority of your legal costs will be paid by the MOD.
-A success fee of 25% of your damages (including VAT) and the insurance policy premium will also be deducted from your final amount.
+If your case is successful, a success fee of 25% of your damages (including VAT) and the insurance policy premium will be deducted from your final amount.

 I have claimed a War Pension or Armed Forces Independence Payments.
 Can I still make a claim?